 In episodes 13-16 Jesus has His followers sending out flyers to promote what they called "His speech" (The Sermon on the Mount) but if you read Matt 4:23-25 you see that great multitudes followed Him because He was healing the sick and casting out demons.
 Jesus on several occasions told people not to make Him known.
 He discouraged large crowds from following Him.
 Read Matthew 12:15-17 and Mark 1:44-45, 5:43 7:44, 8:26 &30, 9:30 for just a few examples.
 There are many more.
 Even a casual reading of the gospels would reveal this.

-The Chosen started out so good, but it seems to have descended to Dallas's opinions.
+The Chosen started out so good, but Season 2 seems to have descended to Dallas's opinions.
 If you mix truth with a lie you get a lie.
 Don't take my word for it.
 Read the Bible for yourself.
-Dallas should read the Bible for himself instead of depending on his advisors or inserting his opinions.
+Dallas should have read the Bible for himself instead of depending on his advisors or inserting his opinions.

 Season 3